-Early on, Microsoft differentiated itself from this trend, opting to be built on proprietary code.
+Early on, Microsoft differentiated itself from this trend, opting to be built on proprietary, or closed-source, code.
 And now open-source software is a growing norm, with open-source software available for most any application one might like to pursue.
 While the use of computers so common that a new problem has arisen.

 What if one computer isn’t enough?

 But this is a conversation for another book.

 Low vs High Level Languages

 High versus low level languages refers to the proximity to the assembly code.

 What is the assembly code; it's the layer right above the 1’s & 0’s … the machine’s language.

 We focus on some pretty high-level languages, Python (and bash, if you count it) are the lowest we will go in this book.